 Why is this study important?
 Management of the symptoms of Covid-19 are currently supportive until anti-viral medicines and preventive vaccines are developed.
 Most patients with the disease recover fully, but about 20% require hospital treatments and 10% require intensive care.
 Effective treatments for Covid-19 infection are in development but will take some time.
-We do not know whether dietary factors increase the risk of catching the virus but it is known that people with pre-existing health conditions or who are overweight are more vulnerable to the complications of infection.
+We do not know whether dietary factors increase the risk of catching the virus but it is known that people with pre-existing health conditions are more vulnerable to the complications of infection.
 One possible explanation for this is a pre-existing gut bacterial flora could adversely affect immunity.

 What if I do not agree to take part?
 Participation in this study is entirely voluntary.
 Agreeing, or not agreeing, to enter this study does not change in any way the other treatments that you will receive connected to your disease.
 If you do agree to participate, but later decide to withdraw from the trial at any stage, this would also not in any way influence future treatment decisions.
-We will also ask you if we can inform your GP you have entered this study.
+We will also ask you if we can inform your GP that you have entered this study.
 A doctor or nurse may need to access your hospital medical notes, especially if you are admitted to hospital.

 Giving consent to take part in this clinical trial.
-Attached to this Patient Information Leaflet is a consent form.
-Because Covid-19 is highly infectious, if after you have read this leaflet and had the opportunity to discuss it with your family and / or a member of the research team, you wish to participate, you will be able to give your consent to a member of the research team over the telephone.
-We will also ask you if we can inform your GP you have entered this study.
+Attached to this Participant Information Sheet is a Consent Form.
+Because Covid-19 is highly infectious, if after you have read this leaflet and have had the opportunity to discuss it with your family and / or a member of the research team, you wish to participate, you will be able to give your consent to a member of the research team over the telephone, if we are unable to recruit you in person.
 We will ask you to sign and date the attached Consent Form at the same time, and return it in the pre-paid envelope.

-However, we would ask that you do not post it until you have been advised that you can end your self-isolation.
-We will also ask you if we can inform your GP you have entered this study.
+However, we would ask that you do not post it until you have been advised that you can end your self-isolation, if applicable.

-- to give your daily temperature reading, if you have a raised temperature
+- to give your highest daily temperature reading, if you have a raised temperature

-- to score how you have been feeling using the Subjective Well-Being (SWB) (attached to this leaflet)
+- to score how you have been feeling using the Subjective Well-Being (SWB)

-- Have developed any other symptoms
+- if you have developed any other symptoms

 Will you have to change your diet?
 No, you will not have to change your diet and you are completely free to choose whatever you wish to eat and drink, as are the people who live with you.

 What are your choices about how your information is used?
-You can stop being part of the study at any time, without giving a reason, but we will keep information about you that we already have.
+You can stop your participation in the study at any time, without giving a reason, but we will keep information about you that we already have.
 We need to manage your records in specific ways for the research to be reliable.
 This means that we won’t be able to let you see or change the data we hold about you.
 You can find out more about how we use your information:

 - at www.hra.nhs.uk/information-about-patients/

-- Via our leaflet available from The Hospital’s information governance officer (Daniel Smith 01234 3551222 ex.
+- via our leaflet available from Bedford Hospital’s Information Governance Officer, Daniel Smith, on 01234 355122 ext.
 5082, email firstname.lastname@example.org

 Who is funding this study?
 This study is funded by the Primrose Unit Fund (folio account.
-013096), which is part of Bedford Hospital Charitable Funds’, registered charity number 1061003.
+013096), which is part of ‘Bedford Hospital Charitable Funds’, registered charity number: 1061003.
 The research team involved in the study are not being paid to recruit you into the study.
 There are no copyright or patents issued on any of the investigational products and the anonymised results of the study will be published the public domain.

-Regulation and design: This trial has been approved by the Bedford Hospital NHS Trust Research and Development Department and the National Research Ethics Committee (number 282517).
-It has been registered on the international register (Eudract number 2020-001532-10Integrated Research Application Number System number 282517).
+Regulation and design: This trial has been approved by the Bedford Hospital Research, Development and Innovation Department and the National Research Ethics Committee (Sheffield 20/YH/0164).
+It has been registered on the European trials database, EudraCT (number 2020-001532-10), and Integrated Research Application System (number 282517).
 The study will be independently audited by an external agency to ensure accuracy and probity.

 The research team thank you for taking time to read this information sheet and for considering participating in this new research study.